sebdeckers/base-drafts/draft-ietf-quic-transport.md

 The following transitions are valid from this state:

-Sending or receiving a STREAM frame causes the stream to become "open".
+- Sending a STREAM frame causes the stream to become "open".
 The stream identifier is selected as described in {{stream-identifiers}}.
-The same STREAM frame can also cause a stream to immediately become "half-closed".
+The same STREAM frame can also cause a stream to immediately become "closed".
+- Sending a RST_STREAM frame causes the stream to become "closed".

-Receiving a STREAM frame on a peer-initiated stream (that is, a packet sent by a server on an even-numbered stream or a client packet on an odd-numbered stream) also causes all lower-numbered "idle" streams in the same direction to become "open".
+Receiving a STREAM frame  also causes all lower-numbered "idle" streams to become "open".
 This could occur if a peer begins sending on streams in a different order to their creation, or it could happen if packets are lost or reordered in transit.

-Receiving any frame other than STREAM or RST_STREAM on a stream in this state MUST be treated as a connection error ({{error-handling}}) of type YYYY.

 ### open

-A stream in the "open" state may be used by both peers to send frames of any type.
+A stream in the "open" state may be used to transfer data.
 In this state, a sending peer must observe the flow-control limit advertised by its receiving peer ({{flow-control}}).

-From this state, either endpoint can send a STREAM frame with the FIN flag set or a RST_STREAM frame.
+From this state, the sender send a STREAM frame with the FIN flag set or a RST_STREAM frame.
 These indicate the clean or abrupt termination of data flow on the stream, respectively.
-In either case, this causes the stream to transition into one of the "half-closed" states.
-An endpoint sending an FIN flag or a RST_STREAM frame causes the stream state to become "half-closed (local)".
-An endpoint receiving a FIN flag causes the stream state to become "half-closed (remote)" once all preceding data on the stream has been received.
+In either case, this causes the stream to transition into the "closed" state.
+The receiving endpoint MUST NOT process the FIN flag until all preceding data on the stream has been received, but MAY process a RST_STREAM frame immediately and discard any preceding data.
-An endpoint receiving a RST_STREAM frame causes the stream state to become "half-closed (remote)" immediately; any preceding data MAY be discarded.

-### half-closed (local)

-A stream that is in the "half-closed (local)" state MUST NOT be used for sending STREAM frames; WINDOW_UPDATE, RST_STREAM, and REQUEST_RST MAY be sent in this state.

-A stream transitions from this state to "closed" when a STREAM frame that contains an FIN flag or when a RST_STREAM frame is received.

-An endpoint that closes a stream MUST NOT send data beyond the final offset that it has chosen, see {{state-closed}} for details.

-An endpoint can receive any type of frame in this state.
-Providing flow-control credit using WINDOW_UPDATE frames is necessary to continue receiving flow-controlled frames.
-In this state, a receiver MAY ignore WINDOW_UPDATE frames for this stream, which might arrive for a short period after a frame bearing the FIN flag is sent.

-### half-closed (remote)

-A stream that is "half-closed (remote)" is no longer being used by the peer to send any data.
-In this state, a sender is no longer obligated to maintain a receiver stream-level flow-control window.

-A stream that is in the "half-closed (remote)" state will have a final offset for received data, see {{state-closed}} for details.

-A stream in this state can be used by the endpoint to send frames of any type.
-In this state, the endpoint continues to observe advertised stream-level and connection-level flow-control limits ({{flow-control}}).

-A stream can transition from this state to "closed" by sending a STREAM frame that contains a FIN flag or by sending a RST_STREAM frame.

 ### closed {#state-closed}

 The "closed" state is the terminal state.
+No further frames will be generated by either peer, though the receiving peer's frames can continue to arrive until it realizes that the stream has closed.
+Such frames MUST be quietly discarded.

-An endpoint will learn the final offset of the data it receives on a stream when it enters the "half-closed (remote)" or "closed" state.
+An endpoint will learn the final offset of the data it receives on a stream when it enters the "closed" state.
 The final offset is carried explicitly in the RST_STREAM frame; otherwise, the final offset is the offset of the end of the data carried in STREAM frame marked with a FIN flag.

 An endpoint MUST NOT send data on a stream at or beyond the final offset.